OkaeriPoland/okaeri-platform/README.md

     return new AtomicInteger();
   }

-  // timer with injected properties
+  // scheduled with injected properties
   // can also be registered as class using @Register
   // supports all bukkit scheduler features:
   // delay: time before first call (defaults to same as rate)
   // rate: time between executions (in ticks)
   // async: should runTaskTimerAsynchronously be used
-  @Timer(rate = MinecraftTimeEquivalent.MINUTE, async = true)
+  @Scheduled(rate = MinecraftTimeEquivalent.MINUTE, async = true)
   public void exampleTimer(TestConfig config, @Inject("exampleCounter") AtomicInteger counter) {
     Bukkit.broadcastMessage(config.getGreeting() + " [" + counter.getAndIncrement() + "]");
   }